ceisammodes/qmbenchio/scripts/README.md

 Le walltime et cputime sont dans les dernières lignes de mol_input_1.output

-## Nettoyage du tmp ou scratch
+## Cleaning the tmp or scratch

-- Tous les calculs font l'I/O du tmp sur /scratch/waves/users/$USER/noRICD/X ou X correspond au nombre de calculs dans le job array.
-Effacer /scratch/waves/users/$USER/noRICD permet de tout nettoyer.
+it depends on the scratch storage cluster infrastructure (Here it's an Example on Glicid Cluster)
+- All calculations write I/O to /scratch/waves/users/$USER/noRICD/X, where X corresponds to the number of calculations in the job array.
+Deleting /scratch/waves/users/$USER/noRICD allows for all cleanup.